jkhone/php-test/README.md

 # php-test
-Testing out basics of PHP
+Testing out basics of PHP, utilzes template for styling